 Recommended Prerequisite: Expressive Play Therapy, A Holistic and Integrative Approach or equivalent

-This three-day seminar is for practitioners who use play therapy with children who have experienced multiple traumatic events within the context of pervasive and severe maltreatment, including different forms of abuse (emotional, physical, sexual), neglect and witnessing domestic violence.
+This three-day webinar is for practitioners who use play therapy with children who have experienced multiple traumatic events within the context of pervasive and severe maltreatment, including different forms of abuse (emotional, physical, sexual), neglect and witnessing domestic violence.